WebOrigami/docs/src/content/pattern/interface.md

 <span class="tutorialStep"></span> From inside the `src/flat` directory, run these tests to see that all test pass:

+_Note: If you're using StackBlitz, skip this step — it doesn't yet support the test runner used here._

 ```console
 $ cd ../flat
 $ node object.test.js